Calendar Analytics

 Threshold Colors

-You can make calendar-specific CSS by including the name of the calendar as a class, so you can create a threshold style for each source.
-For example, here's the CSS above set to only apply to a calendar named "Sales Forecast" (use the case-sensitive calendar name with spaces and the "@" sign removed):
+To create calendar-specific CSS, include the calendar name as a class.
+For example, to apply the following CSS only to a calendar named "Sales Forecast" (use the exact calendar name with spaces and the "@" sign removed):

 .SalesForecast .ct-area.ct-threshold-above {